ubco-mds-2021-labs/dashboard2-group-b/README.md

 ## How to get started with this dashboard

-This dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
-Date range selections can go from a single day to span an entire month or even several months.
-Each date range selection simultaneously updates all plots; there are five plots in total.
+This dashboard offers dynamic room and date range selection.
+You can select a room from the floorplan image by clicking over any blue circle.
+You have flexibility to select the date range for the span till the possible range selection.
+This selection would help to see the variations in the plot across all the tabs.
+The tab1 focuses on the

 For the total energy consumption of all appliance, you can view the bar chart within the dashboard.
 This displays Watts per hour for the house according to your date range selection.
 Adjancent to the bar chart is a pie chart, which demonstrates a proportional comparision of the filtered selection.